ayan20985/ayan20985.github.io/_projects/2023-07-23-digital-logic-simulator.md

 image:
   thumbnail: /assets/projects/DLS.png
 tagg:
+  #- "this project has been completed, #35835b"
+  #- "this project's documentation is up to date, #35835b"
   - "this project is in-progress, #D37070"
+  - "this project's documentation is almost complete, #eb9234"
 ---
 Making a general purpose breadboard computer would be very cool, but we first need a way to design the computer to prevent unessasary pain.
 A properly done program would allow me to use it for electronic projects in the future too.